 We will not contact you for marketing purposes by email, phone or text message unless you have given your prior consent.

 We will not contact you for marketing purposes by post if you have indicated that you do not wish to be contacted.
 You can change your marketing preferences at any time by contacting us by email: firstname.lastname@example.org or telephone on 07955119018 or 07902113517.

 How you can access and update your information

 The accuracy of your information is important to us.
 We’re working on ways to make it easier for you to review and correct the information that we hold about you.

 You have the right to ask for a copy of the information Cerebral Palsy Sport hold about you.
-We may charge £10 for information requests to cover our costs in providing you with details of the information we hold about you.

 Security precautions in place to protect the loss, misuse or alteration of your information

 When you give us personal information, we take steps to ensure that it’s treated securely.
 When you are on a secure page, a lock icon will appear on the bottom of web browsers such as Microsoft Internet Explorer.